 So, what does bump testing mean, calibration and what is the difference?
 It means you use the detector for 3 months test it with gas while using it (as most manuals say, test with gas prior to use) don’t call that maintenance and walk about with a broken display.
 Right?

 By the way we offer gas, with individual certificates, individually tested prior to shipping.
 Ever had a failed gas bottle?
 Did you track all lot numbers?
 But then again that is not maintenance.

-Bump testing is really the same as calibration, it just uses less gas and is quicker.
+A bump test is really the same as calibration, it just uses less gas and is quicker.
 If it fails a bump test you/it will revert to calibration and if that fails that, the sensor filters are clogged.

 A bump test, the dock fail is probably set at 50% or similar of span value, this is done to speed up bump testing.
 Some even allow to set the fail value.

 When calibrating no one cares as the unit is simply adjusted after a preprogrammed time of gas exposure to span value.
 Its about saving gas and time.